John Duffy and David Mulcahy: Mulcahy

 Prosecution evidence at the trial presented Mulcahy as the chief perpetrator and the first to decide that sexual stimulation was no longer enough of a thrill; therefore, he decided to murder the victims.
 Mulcahy, described as "smug and arrogant" in the witness box, denied all allegations and said that Duffy was lying, that the DNA had been planted by the police, and a fingerprint on the tape used during a rape was not his.
-The defence also applied to have Mulcahy's interview tapes from the 1980s excluded from evidence.
+The defence also applied to have Duffy's interview tapes from the 1980s excluded from evidence.

 Mulcahy was convicted of three counts of murder and seven counts of rape and was given three life sentences, with a 30-year recommendation, and 24 years' imprisonment for each full rape offence in February 2001.
 He was not later given a whole-life tariff, as the ruling barring politically set tariffs had been made by the time his case was due for review.

 A few weeks later Duffy was sentenced to 12 years' imprisonment for each of seven full rape offences he had confessed to (although he was already serving a full life sentence).
 Neither man is expected ever to be released from prison.

 There is a website in the name of David Mulcahy, copyrighted under his name in 2011, arguing his innocence and hoping for a retrial.

+After Mulcahy was found guilty, police re-opened investigations into hundreds of unsolved rapes and murders across the country, suspecting that the two men may have committed more offences than those Duffy confessed to.
+Detective Superintendent Andy Murphy said that he suspected Mulcahy had committed other acts of violence against women both on his own and with Duffy, and encouraged any surviving victims to come forward.
+Despite these inquiries, neither man was ever charged with any further crime.